-The need is established by the BLM's responsibilities under the General Mining Act of 1872, 43 CFR Subpart 3809, and the Federal Land Policy Management Act (FLPMA) as amended (1976).
-FLPMA recognizes mineral exploration and production of mineral resources as a "principal" land use within the BLM's multiple-use mandate 43 USC 1702(1).
+The need is established by the BLM's responsibilities under the General Mining Act of 1872, 43 C.F.R.
+Part 3809, and the Federal Land Policy Management Act (FLPMA) as amended (1976).
+FLPMA recognizes mineral exploration and production of mineral resources as a "principal" land use within the BLM's multiple-use mandate 43 USC § 1702(I).
 Multiple use is defined as the "management of the public lands and their various resource values so that they are utilized in the combination that will best meet the present and future needs of the American people . . ."
 43 USC § 1702(c).

-1.1.1.
-Decision to be Made
+1.1.1 Decision to be Made

-The BLM will decide whether to authorize the proposed action to reenter wellbores and explore for locatable minerals, and if authorized, the BLM would apply terms, conditions of approval or stipulations specific to the proposal and to the Moab Field Office.
-The final decision may select either of the analyzed alternatives and may include the modification of an alternative.
-Modification of an alternative may be the approval to explore for locatable minerals in one or both well bores.
+The BLM will decide whether to authorize the proposed action to reenter wellbores and explore for locatable minerals, including the conditions of approval specific to the proposal and to the Moab Field Office as defined in the EA at Section 2.2.7.

-1.2.
-Conformance with BLM Land Use Plan(s)
+1.2 Conformance with BLM Land Use Plan

-The Proposed Action and alternative(s) are in conformance with the 2008 Moab Field Office Record of Decision and Approved Resource Management Plan (2008 Moab RMP).
+The Proposed Action and alternative(s) are in conformance with the 2008 Moab Field Office Record of Decision and Approved Resource Management Plan (RMP), as amended (BLM, 2008).
 Specifically, the Proposed Action is provided for in the following sections of the 2008 Moab RMP: